Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: A non-Hermitian block Toeplitz structure

+where we have used the binomial expansion $(1+\delta_{m})^{-1}=1-\delta_m + \mathcal{O}(\delta_{m}^{2})$, which is valid for large $m$ since $\delta_m \to 0$.
+Recall that, given we are in case~\ref{Case3}, $|c_m|$ is bounded below away from zero and so $|z_m|$ is bounded above for all $m$.
+Now note that \eqref{SingularlyPerturbedEquationForz0} is a singular perturbation \cite[Section 7.2]{Bender99} and as $\delta_{m}\rightarrow0$ all possible solutions for $z_m$ go to infinity except for those which satisfy the left-hand side being zero.
+As such, the only possibility for any $z_m$ being a true root of the characteristic polynomial is that they tend to one of the limiting roots

+Note that for such $z_m$ to exist we required the condition $|c_{m}|>1$, and so $|a^{2}|>|z_{m}^{2}|$, to hold for arbitrarily large $m$.
+For this to hold in the limit we require $|a^{2}|>|\frac{1}{2}b^{2} - a^{2}|$ and so the limiting roots in \eqref{Limiting-z-different-case} may only exist when this condition is met.

-We have already seen that in cases \ref{Case1} and \ref{Case2} we have simple roots $z_{m}$ which tend to the limiting values in \eqref{Limiting-z-different-case} when $|a^{2}|>|\frac{1}{2}b^{2} - a^{2}|$.
-In all cases, and thus all sequences of possible $c_{m}$ values, all remaining roots $z_{m}$ correspond to $q$ values which tend to the unit circle.
-Thus $z_{m}$ must tend to the limiting curve defined by \eqref{DefiningCurve} where $q = e^{i\phi}$ for some $\phi \in [-\pi,\pi]$.
+We have now seen that, aside from the special case yielding the potential for limiting roots \eqref{Limiting-z-different-case}, all remaining $z_m$ correspond to $q_m$ values which tend to the unit circle.
+To complete the proof we now translate this result using the $q$-discriminant condition \eqref{DefiningCurve}.
+Since $q_m$ tends to the unit circle, the corresponding $z_{m}$ must tend to the limiting curve defined by \eqref{DefiningCurve} where $q = e^{i\phi}$ for some $\phi \in [-\pi,\pi]$.
 This limiting curve in the complex plane is given parametrically as